-Notice: Your engine is designed to work with the electronics in your vehicle.
-If you add electrical parts or accessories, you could change the way the engine operates.
-Before adding electrical equipment, check with your dealer.
-If you do not, your engine might not perform properly.
+Notice: The engine is designed to work with the electronics in your vehicle.
+If electrical parts or accessories are added, you could change the way the engine operates.
+Before adding electrical equipment, check with your dealer/retailer.
+If you do not, the engine might not perform properly.
 Any resulting damage would not be covered by your vehicle's warranty.